dgoldstein1/passthough-service/README.md

 `/get?url=http://google.com` -- makes a get request to the specified url

-`/get?pause=5` -- pauses for 5 seconds before sending the request
+`/get?pause=5?user_dn=test` -- pauses for 5 seconds before sending the request with the user_dn "test"

 `/ping?pause=5` return `Pong from Mesh: $MESH_ID`.
 Hits ball to `PING_RESPONSE_URL`